Actindo-AG/Documentation/Shopware6/Overview/02_Features.md

 Creation of products including all dealer-specific additional fields directly from the *PIM* module.

 **Stock**
-Stock and supplier inventories are transferred live to Shopware.
+Stock and supplier inventories are transferred live to Shopware 6.

 **Prices**
-Prices can be maintained in Actindo and transferred to Shopware.
+Prices can be maintained in Actindo and transferred to Shopware 6.

 **Marketplace offers**
-Existing products in Shopware can be imported to Actindo.
+Existing products in Shopware 6 can be imported to Actindo.

 **Orders**
-The orders in Shopware are imported to Actindo.
-The order import settings can be configured in the Shopware connection in Actindo.
+The orders in Shopware 6 are imported to Actindo.
+The order import settings can be configured in the Shopware 6 connection in Actindo.

 **Order status and tracking numbers**
- Order status and tracking numbers are generated in Actindo and transferred to Shopware.
+Order status and tracking numbers are generated in Actindo and transferred to Shopware 6.